 - STANDARD: Permissions, Owner, Group, BinaryPathName, Description, State, StartType, LogOnAs, FirstFailure, SecondFailure, SubsequentFailures, ResetFailCountAfter, RunProgram, DependsOn, LoadOrderGroup, ProcessId

 The key is the Service's name, which is not necessarily the same as the "name" column shown in the Services administrative tool (that tool shows the "display name" of the service).
 The service name can be seen in the service properties and is often shorter than the value shown in the "name" column.

 This is not a hierarchical Entity Set.
 Patterns are applied only to the service name.
 As a result the ** pattern is not applicable.

 See Integrity monitoring rules language for a general description of include for their allowed attributes and sub elements.
 Only information specific to includes and excludes relating to this Entity Set class are included here.

 Special attributes of Include and Exclude for ServiceSets:

-Include or exclude based on whether the state of the service (stopped, starting, stopping, running, continuePending, pausePending, paused).
+state: Include or exclude based on whether the state of the service (stopped, starting, stopping, running, continuePending, pausePending, paused).
 The following example would monitor the set of running services for change: